These are some services you can use to invest your money in New Zealand, many of which I use myself.

 I use Heartland Bank’s Direct Call account to keep my cash and emergency funds.
 It offers a high interest rate, with the ability to withdraw your funds at any time.
 Heartland also offers good term deposit rates, but the bank does have a lower credit rating than the main banks.

 InvestNow is the platform I personally use to invest in share and bond funds.
-There are over 100 funds to choose from, there are no fees to pay to use the platform, and you can invest from as little as $50.
+There are over 100 funds to choose from, from providers such as Smartshares, Vanguard, and AMP.
+There are no fees to pay to use the platform, and you can invest from as little as $50.

-Sharesies offers a small number of funds, and their minimum investment is even lower at $5.
+Sharesies offers a small number of funds, and their minimum investment is 1 cent!
 They have a fantastic user interface which is really good for beginners.
 I personally don’t use Sharesies these days as an account fee kicks in once your portfolio value goes over $50.
 But I still think it’s a good place to get started and learn investing.

 Direct Broking is the broker I use to buy shares in individual companies on the NZX (NZ share market).
 The fee to buy or sell shares starts at $30 which isn’t cheap, but it’s cheaper than most other alternatives.
 You can also buy and sell bonds through Direct Broking.